Jobs Board for Student Work @ SE

 - Sodexo, the SE Food Service Provider is seeking several Work Study student workers to assist as Cashier for morning duty, Dish Room worker during lunch, a Bakery Prep assistant and morning and/or evening Servers.
 Wait Staff are also needed.
 Many types of jobs available at Sodexo for both cafe and for catering.
 Must be dependable/reliable, self-motivated, with good attention to detail.
 Organizational skills are essential, along with good attitude and willingness to learn.
 Will work around your schedule.
 Please visit the cafeteria to ask for a Sodexo application.
 Ask for Ms. Sandy, in the SE Student Union Cafe, to get details about the jobs available for students and bring along a copy of your class schedule when applying.

-- SE’s IETV/Telecommunications Department seeks a Regular Work student worker to assist with IETV/satellite connections for classroom connections to other campuses.
-Training will be provided.
-No experience necessary.
-Contact Ms. Shirley Cartwright, located on the third floor of the SE Massey School of Business/Russell building.
+- SE’s IETV/Telecommunications Department seeks a Work Study student worker to assist with general office/clerical duties.
+Duties include running errands, answering phones, filing, data input and other duties as assigned.
+Please complete an Application for Student Employment and bring that and a copy of your class schedule to Ms. Shirley Cartwright, located on the third floor of the SE Massey School of Business/Russell building.

-Please read the information below, if you are seeking a job:
+Please read the information below, if you are seeking a job, on or off-campus:

 Off-Campus Jobs: The CMC has a few listings for Off-Campus jobs with companies not associated with the University.
 The CMC is located in the SE Welcome Center across from the campus Book Store.